For the majority of people, January symbolizes new beginnings and a fresh start. For others, it’s just another ordinary month!

 Check out the 21 facts about the month of January below.

-Oddly enough, couples tend to separate or divorce more so in January than any other month of the year.
+Oddly enough, couples tend to separate or divorce more so in January than in any other month of the year.

 In Pasadena, California, there has been a Rose Parade held every year since 1890.
 It has since been broadcasted worldwide and is typically viewed in over 100 countries around the globe.